 Regardless of the variety, all Calatheas require similar care for healthy and problem-free growth.
-Grow in rich, well-draining soil kept evenly moist, create regular humidity, and grow in a warm environment with bright filtered or indirect light and feed monthly.
+Grow in rich, well-draining soil kept evenly moist, create moderate to high humidity, grow in a warm environment with bright indirect light, and feed monthly.

-If you’re looking for a Calathea to make a bold statement, then Calathea orbifolia might be the gem for you.
-Calathea orbifolia is sure to grab the eye’s attention with its large robust leaves donning their almost metallic pattern.
+If you’re looking for a Calathea to make a bold statement, then Calathea orbifolia could be the gem for you.
+Calathea orbifolia is sure to grab your attention with its large robust leaves donning their almost metallic pattern.

-The green leaves streaked in silver are round and leathery, growing almost 8 inches wide, with mature plants growing around 2.5 feet tall and wide.
+The green leaves streaked in silver are round and leathery, growing almost 12 inches wide, with mature plants growing around 2.5 feet tall and wide.
 Calathea orbifolia forms into thick plants, with new growth forming from the plant’s center.
-It’s sure to bring a tropical feeling indoors wherever situated.
+It’s sure to bring a tropical feeling to your home.

-Like all Calathea varieties, Calathea orbifolia performs best in a warm indoor environment with temperatures ranging between 65°F to 80°F. It can suffers damage when temperatures dip below much below 60°F. To keep it thriving, grow in a uniformly moist (not soggy), rich soil base that drains well.
-Provide indoor temperatures of 65°F to 80°F and create high humidity to prevent leaf curling or brown edges.
+Like all Calathea varieties, Calathea orbifolia performs best in a warm indoor environment with temperatures ranging between 65°F to 80°F. It can suffer damage when temperatures dip below much below 60°F. To keep it thriving, grow in a uniformly moist (not soggy), rich soil that drains well.
+Create high humidity to prevent leaf curling or brown edges.

-Keep the Calathea away from cold drafty locations.
-In addition, bright filtered light produces the best growth and leaf color, as too little light results in leggy plants and too much direct sunlight burns the foliage.
+Keep your Calathea away from cold drafty locations.
+In addition, bright filtered light will produce the best growth and leaf color, as too little light results in leggy plants and too much direct sunlight burns the foliage.

-Sensitive to salt like all Calatheas, fertilize monthly during the growing season using a half-strength, water-soluble liquid houseplant fertilizer.
-In addition, flush the soil periodically to remove any salt buildup.
+Sensitive to salt like all Calatheas, fertilize no more than monthly during the growing season using a half-strength, water-soluble houseplant fertilizer.
+In addition, flush the soil periodically to remove any fertilizer salt buildup.